Contacts (dial code 0117)

 There is a untold berthing space within the Floating Harbour, most of which is run directly by Bristol Council, and an additional Marina completes the picture.
-Prices are generally reasonable, and the huge advantage is you are right in the city with all its facilities and attractions.
+Prices for visiting yachts are low (when compared to prices in other Bristol Channel Harbours), and the huge advantage is you are right in the city with all its facilities and attractions.

 Throughout these notes links are given to specific pages in the Bristol Docks web site - this is because it is vast website and it can take some time to find the info you are looking for; we have taken the time for you!